Axiom Geomatics logo

 Step 3: Collaboration with Experts

 Collaboration is key to creating a plot plan that meets legal and practical requirements.
-Surveyors' work is generally passed over to architects, engineers, and urban planners to finalize the design.
+Surveyors' work is generally passed on to architects, engineers, and urban planners to finalize the design.
 These professionals ensure the plan aligns with zoning laws, construction codes, and the project’s objectives.

 Step 4: Final Review and Compliance